 What Is Corrosion?

-According to EonCoat, corrosion is the process of decay on a material caused by a chemical reaction with its environment.
-Corrosion of metal occurs when an exposed surface comes in contact with a gas or liquid, and the process is accelerated by exposure to warm temperature, acids, and salts.”
-(1)
+Corrosion is the process of decay on a material caused by a chemical reaction with its environment.
+Corrosion of metal occurs when an exposed surface a gas or liquid, and the process is accelerated by exposure to warm temperature, acids, and salts.

 Although the word ‘corrosion’ is used to describe the decay of metals, all natural and man-made materials are subject to decay, and the level of pollutants in the air can speed up this process.

-The reason is that airborne contaminant such as particulate matter (PM) are created because of the chemical reactions between liquids and solids.
+The reason is that airborne contaminant such as corrosive particulate matter (PM) are created because of the chemical reactions between liquids and solids.
 These same liquids and solids, including salt and black carbon, can interact with the molecules within metals and accelerate decay.
+Additionally, gaseous acidic contaminant a major role in corrosion of materials, either directly or indirectly as precursors of corrosive particulate matter (PM).

-In fact, Corrosion Doctors have identified sulfur dioxide that is generated by power plant emissions and vehicle emissions as one of the biggest contributors to corrosion.
-(2)
+In fact, Sulfur dioxide that is generated by power plant and vehicle emissions is one of the biggest contributors to corrosion.
+Sulfur dioxide is particularly aggressive towards copper contacts used in electronic equipment.

-High levels of sulfur dioxide can damage trees and plants by destroying foliage and inhibiting future growth.
+High levels of sulfur dioxide can also damage trees and plants by destroying foliage and inhibiting future growth.
+A recent analysis from Greenpeace also states that high levels of sulfur dioxide result in disastrous air pollution and premature deaths as well.
+(1)

-But sulfur dioxide doesn’t just help degrade metal and other materials; it also has some harmful health effects.
+In other words, sulfur dioxide doesn’t just help degrade metal and other materials; it also results in disastrous air pollution has some harmful health effects.
 The U.S. Environmental Protection Agency (EPA) has found that short-term exposure to sulfur dioxide can worsen asthma symptoms and make breathing difficult.
-(3)
+(2)

 Atmospheric Corrosion Study Sheds More Light